learning-zone/nodejs-package-list/README.md

 # Node Package List

+## Web Framework

+* [Express](http://expressjs.com/) - It is designed for building web applications and APIs.
+* [Meteor](https://www.meteor.com/) - Meteor allows for rapid prototyping and produces cross-platform code.
+* [Sails.js](https://sailsjs.com/) - It is designed to make it easy to build custom, enterprise-grade Node.js web applications and APIs.
+* [Hapi](http://hapijs.com/) - A rich framework for building applications and services.
+* [Koa](http://koajs.com/) - A Koa application is an object containing an array of middleware functions which are composed and executed in a stack-like manner upon request.
+* [NestJS](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient and scalable server-side applications, heavily inspired by Angular.
+* [Derby.js](https://derbyjs.com/) - DerbyJS is a full-stack framework for writing modern web applications.
+* [Total.js](https://www.totaljs.com/) - Total.js framework is a framework for Node.js platfrom written in pure JavaScript similar to PHP\'s Laravel or Python\'s Django or ASP.NET MVC.
+* [Adonis](https://adonisjs.com/) - AdonisJs is a Node.js web framework with breath of fresh air and drizzle of elegant syntax on top of it.

 ## API Framework

 * [Actionhero](http://www.actionherojs.com/) - Multi-transport Node.js API server with integrated cluster capabilities and delayed tasks.
 * [Restify](http://restify.com/) - A Node.js web service framework optimized for building semantically correct RESTful web services ready for production use at scale.
 * [FeathersJS](http://feathersjs.com/) - An open source REST and realtime API layer for modern applications.
 * [Loopback](http://loopback.io/) - Node.js framework for creating APIs and easily connecting to backend data sources.

-## Web Framework

-* [Express](http://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js
-* [Sails.js](https://sailsjs.com/) - Sails is the most popular MVC framework for Node.js.
-* [Hapi](http://hapijs.com/) - A rich framework for building applications and services.
-* [Koa](http://koajs.com/) - Next generation web framework for Node.js
-* [NestJS](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient and scalable server-side applications, heavily inspired by Angular.

 ## Microservice Framework